Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Depending on your organization’s need, it may be an option to leverage automation tools like the Teams Manager app to streamline tasks such as identifying inactive teams, sending reminders to team owners, and automatically carrying out lifecycle policies.

 Struggling with Teams sprawl?
-Simplify with automation.
+Simplify with Governance automation.

-End-of-Life Management: Delete or Archive
+End-of-Life Management: Should you delete or archive?

 We highly recommend to establish clear policies for concluding a team’s lifecycle, including setting expiration dates and outlining procedures for content retention and archiving.
 The team owner needs to be involved in this process in order to decide whether a team is still required or can be discontinued.